Close

 Clarification of Questions on Emptiness

-Today we are going to have a meditation session on the material we’ve covered concerning voidness (emptiness).
-Before we actually do the meditations, what was suggested that might be helpful would be to break into small groups, perhaps of four or five people, for you to...
+Today, we are going to have a meditation session on the material we’ve covered concerning voidness (emptiness).
+Before we actually do the meditations, what was suggested that might be helpful would be to break into small groups, perhaps of four or five people, to discuss with...

 Part